smirarab/sepp/README.UPP.md

 UPP can also be run using a configuration file.
 Sample configuration files and input files can be found under test/unittest/data/upp/.
 Change to that directory to run SEPP on the sample files.
 To run using command options, run

-`python <bin>/run_upp.py -s input.fas`
+`python <bin>/run_upp.py -s initial.fas -B 100`

-and to run using a configuration file, run

-`python <bin>/run_upp.py -c sample.config`

-The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta.
+The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta; for this example, the prefix is output.
 The  <prefix>_alignment.fasta file is the alignment of the query sequences.
 The <prefix>_alignment_masked.fasta is the masked alignment file; sites in the query sequence that are marked as non-homologous to sites in the backbone are removed.

+The secondary outputs will be the backbone alignment and tree (pasta.fasta and pasta.fasttree).

+To run using a configuration file, run

+`python <bin>/run_upp.py -c sample.config`

 By setting SEPP_DEBUG environmental variable to `True`, you can instruct SEPP to output more information that can be helpful for debugging.